elhomosiguiente/api-ai-unity/README.md

 }
 ```

-Because of native recognition uses Unity-to-Native bridge, you need add following code to the script `Update` method.
-This code used for checking recognition results from native layer, because of callbacks is not supported in this case.
+Because native Android recognition uses a Unity-to-Native bridge, you need to add the following code to the script ‘Update’ method.
+This code is used to check recognition results from the native layer, since callbacks are not supported in this case.

 ``` csharp
 if (apiAiUnity != null) {